Beaver relocation in Washington

 I have beavers on my property and there’s a conflict (flooding, tree losses, plugged culvert, etc.).
 What can I do?

 We strongly recommend that landowners take measures to tolerate or mitigate beaver activity whenever possible.
-If you can’t keep beavers on the property, then live or lethal removal are among your options:
+Please contact the following beaver mitigation experts to help determine your next best steps.

 I want a beaver relocated to my property.
 How can I get one?